Setting Up a Merge Queue

 Section titled Configuring the Merge Queue RulesTo have a more refined control over the PRs entering the merge queue and when

-they get merged, you can set up queue_rules
+they get merged, you can configure multiple queue rules in your Mergify

-file.
-These two constructs allow you to define custom conditions that should be
+configuration file.
+This allows to define custom conditions that should be met

 ) and when it can be